-16.2 The Student is prohibited for using the School’s computers for unauthorised purposes including, but not limited to, accessing pornographic material or commercial activities
+16.2 The student is prohibited to use of the school’s computers for unauthorised purposes including, but not limited to, accessing pornographic material or commercial activities

-17.1 The School has the right, where reasonable, to expel the Student from the Course for unacceptable behavior, poor performance or lack of attendance and no refund of Tuition Fees will be given if the Student is so expelled
+17.1 The school has the right, where reasonable, to expel the student from the course for unacceptable behaviour, poor performance or lack of attendance and no refund of Tuition Fees will be given if the student is so expelled

-18.1 The School will not be liable or responsible for any failure to perform, or delay in performance of, any of its obligations in relation to the Student’s Course or Accommodation that is caused by events outside the School’s reasonable control (Force Majeure Event)
+18.1 The School will not be liable or responsible for any failure to perform, or delay in performance of, any of its obligations in relation to the student’s course or accommodation that is caused by events outside the school’s reasonable control (see Force Majeure Event)

 18.2.1 strikes or labour disputes;

 18.2.2 civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war (whether declared or not) or threat or preparation for war; or